raiandbala/Kitchen-Story/README.md

 ## Project Details
 This project aims to design and develop an E-commerce website that lets people shop basic food items using Angular and Spring boot.
 It enables users to search and buy the available products.
 It was developed as a project of Phase-4 for the Full Stack Java Developer course.

-## Product Backlog:
-1. Create database and tables.
-2. Initialize a Spring Boot project for the Back-End side.
-3. Create REST APIs with spring Data JPA Repositories
-4. Create a new Angular project for the Front-End side.
-5. Create login and register pages.
-6. Show all products to the home page.
-7. Create a product details component.
-8. Search a product by a category.
-9. Search a product by a keyword.
-10. Add products to the cart.
-11. Show user’s cart.
-12. Remove a product from the cart.
-13. Update user account
-14. Create the admin view
-15. Delete a product for the admin
-16. Add a new product for the admin
-17. Add bootstrap and font awesome to the components.
-18. Debug and test the project.

 ## Technologies and tools Used
 1. Angular: used in the front-end side to build modern single-page applications